 In our work, we frame optimization around discovering suitable natural language prompts for VLMs, with the objective of improving performance on downstream vision tasks.
-Our proposed~\method employs a prompt search technique relying on a meta-prompt coupled with embedding space guidance, that drives the prompt optimization for the VLMs.
-We use the meta-prompt to iteratively query an LLM with downstream task-specific description and ranked in-context examples derived from the previous (optimized) prompts.
-In-context examples guide the LLM toward the desired output, and their ranking (measured on a small held-out train set) provides the LLM with a sense of the language patterns preferred by the downstream VLM.
+Our proposed~\method employs a prompt search technique relying on embedding space guidance, that drives the prompt optimization for the VLMs.
+We iteratively query an LLM with downstream task-specific descriptions and ranked in-context examples derived from the previous (optimized) prompts.
+In-context examples guide the LLM toward the desired output, and their ranking (measured on a small held-out train set) provides the LLM with a prior for the language patterns preferred by the downstream VLM.
 To further steer the LLM generation towards a notion of~\emph{goodness} in each optimization step, we explicitly bias the language generation with a direction.
-The direction is determined by adding a hidden state offset vector (on the last token during the autoregressive generation) derived from the~\emph{positive} and~\emph{negative} prompts (based on their effectiveness on labeled training data) to the LLM's activation space during generation.
+This direction is determined by adding a hidden state offset vector (on the last token during the autoregressive generation) derived from the~\emph{positive} and~\emph{negative} prompts (based on their effectiveness on labeled training data) to the LLM's activation space during generation.
 The intuition is that by directing the LLM generation toward the \textit{positive} prompts, the model can discover semantically similar and potentially more effective solutions.
 One complete optimization run, depicting the effectiveness of the discovered solutions and the effect of applying the embedding space guidance is plotted in Figure~\ref{fig:optimization_curves}.
-The best-performing prompts (on the held-out train set) achieve an absolute improvement of $2.6\%$ and $15.2\%$ on ImageNet~\citep{imagenet} test set over CLIP~\citep{clip} and \llava-OV~\citep{llava-ov} respectively.
+The best-performing prompts (on the held-out train set) achieve an absolute improvement of $2.6\%$ and $15.2\%$ on ImageNet~\citep{imagenet} test set over CLIP~\citep{clip} and \llava-OV~\citep{llava-ov}, respectively.